Covera Covera

 🔔 If You're Over 50 in Tempe

-Tempe seniors benefit from being clearly separated from the ASU student driver pool in insurer risk calculations — clean records and low mileage stand out sharply in this market.
-Arizona also offers a defensive driving course discount that can reduce your premium by up to 10% — and it can be completed online in a single day.
+Tempe seniors benefit from being clearly separated from the ASU student driver pool — clean records and low mileage stand out sharply in this market.
+Arizona's defensive driving course is available online and delivers a guaranteed discount with most carriers — one of the easiest savings in the state.

 Find Senior Discounts →